kibet-gilbert/WGS_Assembly/README.md

 To confirm that the links have been successfully created, list the contents of the folder using the `ls` command.
 If the data is compressed (i.e .gz files), uncompress them using `gunzip *`

 ## **Quality control check**
-Here we use `fastqc` [@fastqc], it is necessary that we store quality control files for easy reference.
+Here we use `fastqc`, it is necessary that we store quality control files for easy reference.
 In WGS, create a sub-directory qcresults, this is where the fastqc results will be stored.
 After that, do the quality checks;
 ```{r,eval=FALSE,error=FALSE,warning=FALSE,message=FALSE,echo=TRUE}
 mkdir "$HOME/WGS/qcresults"